-With a background in political geography and communication studies, her interest in the politics of sound has grown out of a long-standing crossover between environments, creativity and social justice.
-Her first book Experimental Politics and the Making of Worlds (2013) explored creative activism as a means for opening up channels of communication between different urban groups, to find common sites for protest.
+With a background in political geography and communication studies, their interest in the politics of sound has grown out of a long-standing crossover between environments, creativity and social justice.
+Their first book Experimental Politics and the Making of Worlds (2013) explored creative activism as a means for opening up channels of communication between different urban groups, to find common sites for protest.
 Examining campaigns on precarious living and working conditions, migration, and higher education, Experimental Politics and the Making of Worlds argues for creativity within strategies for building community self-determination.
-Following from this, she has done ethnographic research into conditions of labour and union organisation in the creative sectors in China and in special economic zones in India.
-Bringing a creative lens to struggles for autonomy, she has examined the use of voice and sound technologies for mapping movement in logistics, micro radio in Japanese urban politics, sound weapons in the governance of public space and protest, and the role of voice and sound in political organisation.
+Following from this, they have done ethnographic work on conditions of labour and union organisation in the creative sectors in China and in special economic zones in India.
+Bringing a creative lens to struggles for autonomy, they have examined the use of voice and sound technologies for mapping movement in logistics, micro radio in Japanese urban politics, sound weapons in the governance of public space and protest, and the role of voice and sound in political organisation.

-Her most current projects use storytelling, field recording and data sonification to explore and document community responses to the effects of climate change in the Pacific.
-Climates of Listening is orientated towards the ways in which communities fight to determine their own conditions of living, organizing and moving in the face of global environmental change, emphasizing the work of Pacific climate movements to counter narratives to climate ‘victims’.
-Contested Environments examines the intersections of climate and geopolitics in the region, specifically focused on how communities respond to climate change in the face of ongoing colonial violence: the legacies of nuclear testing and storage, climate migration and the detention industry, and propositions for deep sea mining.
+Their most current work uses oral testimony, field recording and data sonification to amplify climate justice in the Pacific.
+Climates of Listening is orientated towards the ways in which people determine their own conditions of living, organizing and moving in the face of global environmental change, emphasizing the work of Pacific climate movements to build solidarity and resistance across the region.
+Contested Environments examines the intersections of climate and geopolitics in the region, specifically focused on how social and political movements respond to ongoing colonial violence in the face of environmental change: the legacies of nuclear testing and storage, climate migration and the detention industry, and propositions for deep sea mining.

 Anja’s writing has been published in a range of interdisciplinary journals including WIRES Climate Change, Progress in Human Geography, Environment and Planning D, Political Geography, Geohumanities, South Atlantic Quarterly, Deleuze Studies, Media Culture and Society, and Journal of Sonic Studies.
-In 2013 she was the recipient of the Progress in Human Geography Essay Prize.
-Her commentary and think pieces have also appeared in Mute, EIPCP, The Sociological Imagination, and Geocritique.
-She is an editorial board member of Environment and Planning D: Society and Space.
+In 2013 they were the recipient of the Progress in Human Geography Essay Prize.
+Their commentary and think pieces have also appeared in Mute, EIPCP, The Sociological Imagination, and Geocritique.
+They are an editorial board member of Environment and Planning D: Society and Space.

 Anja is currently a Vice Chancellors Fellow at the Australian Centre for Cultural Environmental Research at the University of Wollongong.
-She has held Lectureship posts at Goldsmiths College (Sociology) and RMIT (Media and Communication), and was a Postdoctoral Fellow in Geography at Royal Holloway, University of London.
-She has been awarded grants by the Economic and Social Research Council, the British Academy/ Leverhulme, and the Australian Research Council.
-She has been awarded funding for her artistic work by Reina Sofia, ABC Radio National, Arts Admin, Sound and Music, Live Art Development Agency, Transmediale Berlin, and Liquid Architecture.
-In 2017 her radio work with Polly Stanton “And then the sea came back” was Jury nominated for the Prix Ars Electronica.
+They have held Lectureship posts at Goldsmiths College (Sociology) and RMIT (Media and Communication), and was a Postdoctoral Fellow in Geography at Royal Holloway, University of London.
+They have been awarded grants by the Economic and Social Research Council, the British Academy/ Leverhulme, and the Australian Research Council.
+They have been awarded funding for their artistic work by Reina Sofia, ABC Radio National, Arts Admin, Sound and Music, Live Art Development Agency, Transmediale Berlin, and Liquid Architecture.
+In 2017 their radio work with Polly Stanton “And then the sea came back” was Jury nominated for the Prix Ars Electronica.